 - If you wish for your students to upload into a shared space where they may collaborate and modify each others’ videos, then you can Create a Sub-Folder within your Provisioned Course Folder –OR- your personal Panopto folder.
 Then you must adjust the Share settings for this folder to include each of those students as Creators in that folder.
 If you have a large number of students, it is possible to add multiple users to the share settings at once, and you can download your student directory from either Blackboard or from PeopleSoft and copy/paste the student usernames all at once.

-- If you wish for your students to upload their videos to you privately, where they cannot view or modify each other’s work, you must create a Drop Box folder.
+- If you wish for your students to upload their videos to you privately, where they cannot view or modify each other’s work, you must create a Assignment Folder.
 This can only be done using a folder connected to a Blackboard course, and this will apply only to students in your Blackboard course.

 - Once you’ve set your students up as Creators, they should each have access to this folder, as well as a blue “Create” button when they log into the Panopto website through their “My Pitt Video Login.”
 Please direct your students to the Student Knowledge Base, and the Panopto Workflow for Students page to assist them with uploading content to Panopto.